Career Choice Guide

 • List jobs in reverse chronological order - your most recent job goes first.

 • Notice the job title is bolded and on the left.
-This makes the job title stand out so employers can see your work history at a glance.
+This formatting makes the job title stand out so employers can see your work history at a glance.

-Job Title 2000 to 2006
+Job Title 2010 to 2016

 XYZ Company, City, State